New GOP oversight chair demands ‘accountability’ for 'catastrophic' Afghanistan withdrawal - NewsBreak

 New GOP oversight chair demands ‘accountability’ for 'catastrophic' Afghanistan withdrawal

-That withdrawal left 13 U.S. service members dead, billions of dollars of military equipment behind, and plunged Afghanistan into chaos as the Taliban quickly took power.
+That withdrawal, the subject of much controversy, left 13 U.S. service members dead, billions of dollars of military equipment behind, and plunged Afghanistan into chaos as the Taliban quickly took power.

 U.S. Rep. James Comer, R-Ky., was selected to chair the Oversight Committee and pledged in his acceptance to dig into what went wrong in Afghanistan and who is responsible.
 That investigation is one of several piquing Republicans' interest as they lead the House for the next two years.